iov-one/docs/docs/weave/configuration/02-tendermint.md

 - `--rpc.laddr=tcp://0.0.0.0:46657` to change the interface or port we expose the rpc server (what we expose to the world)
 - `--p2p.laddr=tcp://0.0.0.0:46656` to change the interface or port we expose the p2p server (what we use to connect to other nodes)
 - `--p2p.seeds=tcp://12.34.56.78:46656,tcp://33.44.55.66:46656` to set the seed nodes we connect to on startup to discover the rest of the p2p network
-- `p2p.pex=true` turns on peer exchange, to allow us to dynamically update the network
+- `p2p.pex=true` turns on peer exchange, to allow us to update the network dynamically
 - `--consensus.create_empty_blocks=false` to only create a block when there are tx (otherwise blockchain grows fast even with no activity)
 - `--consensus.create_empty_blocks_interval=300` to create a block every 300s even if no tx
 - `--consensus.timeout_commit=5000` to set block interval to 5s (5000ms) + time it takes to achieve consensus (which is generally quite small with \< 20 or so well-connected validators)

 ### Production

-- `p2p.persistent_peers=tcp://77.77.77.77:46656` contains peers we always remain connected to, regardless of peer exchange
+- `p2p.persistent_peers=tcp://77.77.77.77:46656` contains peers to which we always remain connected, regardless of peer exchange
-- `p2p.private_peer_ids=...` contains peers we do not gossip. this is essential if we have a non-validating node acting as a buffer for a validating node
+- `p2p.private_peer_ids=...` contains peers we do not gossip.
+This is essential if we have a non-validating node acting as a buffer for a validating node
 - `--priv_validator_laddr=???` to use a socket to connect to an hsm instead of using the **priv_validator.json** file

 There are quite a few more options, but this is a good place to get started, and you can dig in deeper once you see how these numbers affect blockchains in practice.